Monday: Penne with Sautéed Corn, Tomatoes, Red Onion and Parmigiano

 Why would you spend time in the kitchen, scrubbing pots and pans, chopping onions or butchering a chicken, if you didn’t have to?
 I have never been asked this question, but friends of mine, by implication, pose it regularly.
 People who will spend an hour tying a fly, a day to fly to a remote stream, and endure black flies, heat, primitive sanitation and the possibility of being eaten by a bear in order to catch a rainbow trout and throw it back into the stream, cannot understand my involvement with food.
 Let me attempt an explanation.

-Have you had a moments during a meal when you look at your dinner companions and everyone’s eyes said “this food is amazing”?
+Have you had a moment during a meal when you look at your dinner companions and everyone’s eyes said “this food is amazing”?
 We’re not talking here about the fairly regular, “that’s a great salad or steak” moment, or “Keepers” as we call them in my small circle.
 We’re talking about those moments when your head turns around on your neck, you have a strong urge to sing that wonderful aria from “I Pagliaci,” and your spouse, that most objective and indifferent of critics says, calmly, “make sure you keep that recipe.”

 We had such a moment two Mondays ago when we cooked Mark Vetri’s Potato Gnocchi with Corn Salad and Crema.
 You can find the recipe in Vetri’s beautiful, comprehensive and quite daunting Mastering Pasta or in my adaptation in last week’s post.
 The Vetri dish was hard work.
 I was, as Chaucer would have put it, “in a muckle sweat” making the gnocchi dough, then cutting the gnocchi and boiling them.
 The corn crema was a task as well.
 In short – well, in medium, I suppose, at this point – the meal took a great deal of sweat, but I was repaid with that look all around the table, requests to “please cook this again,” and a feeling that I had brought some measure of happiness and familial cohesion into the world.
 That is why I scrub pots and pans and chop onions.